 The Waterford School District offers Assessment for Credit in August of each year.
-Interested students are eligible to request to take an Assessment for Credit in any courses required for graduation beginning in March of their 8th grade year and each subsequent year.
-Additionally, interested students are eligible to request to take an Assessment for Credit for the second semester in any courses required for graduation beginning in October of their 9th grade year and each subsequent year.
+Interested students are eligible to request to take an Assessment for Credit in any courses required for graduation beginning in April of their 8th grade year and each subsequent year.
 The credit earned will count towards meeting graduation requirements.
-There is no maximum number of assessments the students may elect to take; however, a student may not take an assessment out of the required content sequence.
-Students are required to take an online and/or written examination.
-In addition to the examination, the assessment may include a written test, portfolio, performance demonstration, paper or project.
-Students may earn credit if they successfully complete subject area content expectations or guidelines for the credit with an assessment score of 77% or better in each section of the test.
-Students will not receive a grade for this credit, but it will count towards a graduation credit with a "P" for pass on the student's transcript.
-Please understand that credit earned in a core course will not be accepted by the NCAA for students wishing to participate in sports at Division I or Division II schools.
+There is no maximum number of assessments the students may elect to take; however, a student may not take an assessment out of required content sequence.
+Students are required to take a written examination.
+In addition to the examination the assessment may include a written test, portfolio, performance demonstration, paper, or project.
+Students earn credit if they successfully complete subject area content expectations and guidelines.